JuliaArrays/UnsafeArrays.jl/README.md

 elide heap-allocation of views in some, but cannot always do so.
 If the view can't be elided, the relative cost of allocation and garbage collection of a views is usually still small, in single-threaded applications.
-But in in multi-threaded applications that use a large number of views, this cost can quickly become prohibitive and views must either be avoided (resulting in more lengthy and less readable code), or some form stack-allocated views must be used for decent scalability.
+But in multi-threaded applications that use a large number of views, this cost can quickly become prohibitive and views must either be avoided (resulting in more lengthy and less readable code), or some form stack-allocated views must be used for decent scalability.
 UnsafeArrays provides such a solution.